 There are lots of vans on the road in the UK and a huge number of them are white.
 So, if you want your van to stand out, getting your van wrapped or adding signage to it is one way to do it.

 Here’s everything you need to know about van signwriting.

 Why would you get signwriting on your van?

 There are lots of reasons why you may want to add some custom signwriting to your van but one of the main reasons van owners take the plunge is because they want to promote their company.

 Carrying your business name, contact details and logo is a great form of advertising for businesses of any size, and it’s relatively cheap too.

-And if you use your van on most working days and make multiple trips throughout the day, your business is going to be seen by a lot of people – in cities, it’s estimated that up to 3,000 people will see your van per hour – so you can see why so many people decide to add signwriting to their van.
+If you use your van on most working days and make multiple trips throughout the day, your business is going to be seen by a lot of people – in cities, it’s estimated that up to 3,000 people will see your van per hour – so you can see why so many people decide to add signwriting to their van.

 Are there any downsides to van signwriting?

 There are lots of positives to adding custom signwriting and wraps to your van but there are a couple of downsides too.